 In the episode "Terror on Cupcake Street" Tori goes out to look for help after their parade float breaks down.
 She runs across a group of tough looking men in a harsh neighborhood.
-While nothing happens, this troper found the entire scene rather disturbing considering the possibilities of what could have occurred to a young girl alone in an LA neighborhood at night, dressed in footie-pajamas no less.
+Although nothing happens, this troper found the entire scene rather disturbing considering the possibilities of what could have occurred to a young girl alone in an LA neighborhood at night, dressed in footie-pajamas no less.

 Cat: I'm not gonna lie.
 My brother's pretty weird.

-The man dressed as a big baby carries of Jade, and everyone is just fine with that because she got what she deserved...Except he picks her up and carries her off to God knows where and does God knows what to her.
+The man dressed as a big baby carries off Jade, and everyone is just fine with that because she got what she deserved...except he picks her up and carries her off to God knows where and does God knows what to her.
 She obviously wasn't willing to go, and that guy probably isn't all there considering the way he acts and dresses and got excited when she was labeled his 'queen'.
 Unfortunate Implications much?